"Failing miserably at retirement since 1/21/2000"

 My gross sales may never reach $70,000/year.
 But in a typical year I'll sell to customers in 35-45 states and 15-20 countries.

 Without Google there is no way I could afford to let the few people who need short cranks and cotter presses know where to get them.

-The US Postal Service can get a cotter press to Japan in 5 days for $16.95.
+The US Postal Service can get a cotter press to Japan in 5 days.

 There must be hundreds of such businesses but here are a few examples.

-Brickmania was started by a life-long Lego addict.
+Brickmania was started by a life-long Lego addict on his kitchen table.
 Who would have thought there would be a world wide market for historical military vehicle Lego kits?

 A schoolbus driver designs custom bicycle chainring guards in his apartment, has them cut by a nearby water-jet outfit and mails them everywhere.
 Without middlemen, his prices are no more than mass produced guards.